-The first ever volunteering opportunity took place on 26th May and we successfully planted seedlings and cuttings into the vegetable beds.
+The first ever volunteering opportunity took place on 26th May 2018 and we successfully planted seedlings and cuttings into the vegetable beds.
 Subsequent volunteering opportunities followed and our little piece of paradise on Earth began growing beautifully to house a wider variety of plants including ylang-ylang, a pumpkin patch, pearl barley, rosella and even butterfly pea flowers – all of which form part of our garden’s essentials for sensory play.
-And thanks to external community service initiatives, we now have a charming wooden platform built from scratch to benefit the garden visitors and a beautiful pond.
+And thanks to external community service initiatives, we now have a charming wooden platform built by volunteers to benefit the garden visitors and a beautiful pond.

 THE NAME: SPROUTING SEEDS

 William Shakespeare once questioned, “What’s in a name?”.